QR Codes: Design Guidelines

 The point of “QR” codes is to get a “quick response”.
 But if a code is confusing, inappropriate or hard to use, all people will get is quickly frustrated.

-Follow the 7 guidelines below to maximise QR code usability, so your audience can use them effortlessly and take the actions you want.
+Follow the 7 guidelines below to maximise QR code usability, so your audience can scan them effortlessly and take the actions you want.

 If there’s any way to shorten the URL you want people to visit, you’ll get a more scannable code.